Same Bill. Affordable Rates. Cleaner Energy.

 3 MCE Electric Generation Charge

 MCE’s charge for the generation of electricity.
-It includes the cost of actual electricity needed to match your home or business energy needs.
-It replaces a fee that PG&E would collect if they were providing your generation service and is not an additional charge.
+It includes the cost of electricity to match your home or business energy needs.
+It replaces a fee that PG&E would collect if they were providing your generation service.
+This is not an additional charge.

 4 Your Electric Charges Breakdown